zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Overview.md

 This document describes how to quickly create, connect, and release instances using the console.

-Elastic Compute Service \(ECS\) instances, may be also called Alibaba Cloud Elastic Compute Service, Elastic Compute Service, or ECS.
-To avoid misunderstanding, only ECS instances or instances are used in this document.
+Elastic Compute Service \(ECS\) instances are referred to as ECS instances or instances in this document.

 This document applies only to console operations.
 For API users, see [API overview](../../../../intl.en-US/API Reference/API overview.md#).